Juke34/AliNe/README.md

 | sublong | x | na | X | X |
 | tophat | X | X | na | na |

-Legend
+*Legend*
 X Recomended
 x Not recommended
 na Not applicable

 It is possible to bypass the default authorized read type using the AliNe --relax parameter.

+### Aligner and library types accepted

 The pipeline deals automatically with the library types.
 It extract 10 000 reads by default and-d run salmon to guess the library type.
 It is then translated to the correct option in the following aligners: